AICNT Publications available on Amazon (commissions earned, affiliate partner).

 There are several types of footnotes used for documenting variants.
 The following summaries are provided to clarify how to understand particular footnotes.

-• Some manuscripts read “x” – This statement pertains to text in braces {} and indicates a variant of a different word or combination of words between manuscripts.
+- Some manuscripts read “x” – This statement pertains to text in braces {} and indicates a variant of a different word or combination of words between manuscripts.
 The best-attested reading is the wording in the base text, and the alternative reading (considered a later variant) is provided in the footnotes.
 Usually, it is evident that the alternate reading is that of later manuscripts, but occasionally, there is also early manuscript support for the alternate reading.
 Sometimes more than one alternate reading is noted.

-• Later manuscripts add – This statement pertains to text in double brackets [[ ]], which lacks support from any early witnesses.
-Usually, the only support for this reading among the frequently cited witnesses is BYZ and TR.
+- Some manuscripts include – This statement pertains to text in double brackets [[ ]], which lacks support from any early witnesses.
+Often, but not always, the only support for the double-bracketed reading is BYZ and TR.
+Although there may be some support in early manuscripts, none of the benchmark critical editions accept it as original.

-• Absent from some manuscripts – This statement pertains to text in single brackets [ ] absent in one or more early manuscripts.
+- Absent from some manuscripts – This statement pertains to text in single brackets [ ] absent in one or more early manuscripts.
 Although critical editions have incorporated the text based on significant early attestation, there remains some uncertainty about whether the text is original.

-• – When the footnote includes witnesses supporting the base text and those pertaining to a variant, the contrasting statements and their corresponding witnesses are separated with ‖.
+- ‖ – When the footnote includes witnesses supporting the base text and those pertaining to a variant, the contrasting statements and their corresponding witnesses are separated with ‖.

 Footnotes serve as a valuable tool for further providing additional information about variant readings, including which particular manuscripts and additions affirm them.
 The variant footnotes include notations indicating the frequently cited witnesses that support the reading.